What degree will I earn by completing the SPHSC major?

 Who should I contact if I have general questions about transferring to the UW?

-General questions regarding transfer admissions are best answered by Undergraduate Admissions and Undergraduate Academic Advising.
+General questions regarding transfer admissions are best answered by the Office of Admissions and Undergraduate Academic Advising.
 Browse their websites to contact them and set up an appointment for Transfer Thursdays.